 So the real question is...how do you get your music on official Spotify playlists?

 Some labels pay big money for playlist placement simple because it is so effective, often thousands of dollars.
 How do you, an artist with more limited resources, get the same opportunities?
 Some of it is luck.
 Many new artists have found success after randomly getting playlist placement.
 Oh to be so lucky.
 In order to you to increase your chances of being selected for official playlists, you should focus on several things.

-First, create your own playlists!
+Create your own playlists!
 It may not be official or attract a big audience right away, but it's an important first step.
 Try grouping your songs with other similar artists in your genre that are well-known.
 Then share, share share!

-Second, team up with other artists to create unique playlists, such as playlists for popular local artists near you.
+Team up with other artists to create unique playlists, such as playlists for popular local artists near you.
 Cross-promotion can help both artists gain fans that are more likely to listen.

-Third, reach out to music blogs or others who may often curate playlists and have a decent audience.
+Finally, reach out to music blogs or others who may often curate playlists and have a decent audience.
 Let them know why your song is perfect for one of their playlists or an upcoming project.
 Make sure to show how it will benefit THEM and not just YOU.